mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/centralized-cost-monitoring/index.md

 Select **View Details** on the managed cluster card, and find the monitoring ID under **Monitoring ID (clusterId)**.

-You can also search or filter by monitoring IDs on the **Clusters** page.
+You can also search or filter by monitoring ID on the **Clusters** page.

-Alternatively, you can run the following kubectl command, **using the correct cluster's context or kubeconfig**, to look up the cluster's kube-system namespace UID and determine the cluster with the corresponding costs.
+To look up a cluster's kube-system namespace UID directly via the CLI, run the following kubectl command, **using the cluster's context or kubeconfig**.

 ```bash
 $ kubectl get namespace kube-system -o jsonpath='{.metadata.uid}'